fengyuanchen/cropperjs/README.md

 ## Methods

-As there is an **asynchronous** process when load the image, you **should call most of the methods after ready**, except "setAspectRatio", "replace" and "destroy".
+As there is an **asynchronous** process when loading the image, you **should call most of the methods after ready**, except "setAspectRatio", "replace" and "destroy".

 > If a method doesn't need to return any value, it will return the cropper instance (`this`) for chain composition.